 What We Can Do for You

 Whenever you are hurt as a consequence of the misconduct of someone else, a personal injury claim arises under Washington state law.
-The problem is these personal injury claims do not enforce themselves – they must be enforced by the victim, preferably with the help of a legal representative, using diligence and a thorough understanding of the Washington personal injury law.
+The problem is these personal injury claims do not enforce themselves – they must be enforced by the victim, and preferably with the help of a legal representative using diligence and a thorough understanding of the Washington personal injury law.
 The following are some of the ways our trusted Bellingham personal injury lawyers can help you win your claim:

 - Conducting an investigation and assembling admissible evidence.
 The word “admissible” trips up many people trying to handle their own personal injury claims because the Rules of Evidence sometimes exclude evidence that is relevant.
 For instance, you are not allowed to introduce evidence that the defendant repaired the dangerous condition (a stairway, for example) that injured you to prove that the condition was dangerous in the first place.

-- Combine (i) the assembled evidence (ii) recognized legal principles and (iii) the specific facts of your individual case into a coherent whole to generate a specific legal claim on your behalf, along with arguments to support it.
+- Combining (i) the assembled evidence (ii) recognized legal principles and (iii) the specific facts of your individual case into a coherent whole to generate a specific legal claim on your behalf, along with arguments to support it.

-- Calculate the real value of your claim.
+- Calculating the real value of your claim.
 Your accident claim might be worth more than you think it is.
 Accurately calculating your claim is always important, but it is absolutely critical (and can be quite difficult) if you suffered long-term injuries that will cost you medical expenses, lost earnings, and pain and suffering in the future.

-- Negotiate a settlement of your claim with the insurance company.
+- Negotiating a settlement of your claim with the insurance company.
 Although insurance companies are notoriously tricky negotiators, fear not – we know all their tricks by heart, and they know better than to even try most of them on us.

-- Litigate at your trial.
+- Litigating at your trial.
 Actually, far fewer than 10 percent of all cases ever get to the trial stage, because insurance companies would rather settle than fight – especially if their opponent is Brett McCandlis Brown & Conner PLLC.